 Take one or more ice cubes and place them on the gum.
 It will begin to freeze and harden.
 With the change in texture, you can easily slide it off the carpet.

 Carpets in high-traffic areas are more prone to damage and stains.
 So, if you want to preserve your carpet, we suggest you put an area rug on top.

 A rug on a carpet?
 Sure, it sounds weird, but it will help to protect it.
 Whenever guests come over, remove the rug, and your perfect carpet will shine.

 Carpet Cleaning Made Easier

 Cleaning a carpet doesn’t have to be exhausting or expensive.
 Using hacks to find a smarter way around specific tasks can be very beneficial.

 One last tip?
-Remember to always test any solution in a small inconspicuous area before applying to the whole carpet.
+Always test any solution in a small inconspicuous area before applying it to the whole carpet.
 This will ensure you don’t cause any damage to the fibers.